LuminosoInsight/luminoso-api-client-python/README.md

 Uploading from the command line
 -------------------------------

+[TODO: verify the accuracy of this section with the v5 client]

 Instead of sending your documents as a list of Python dictionaries, you can upload a file containing documents in JSON format.